Kiwis 'haven't seen the end' of fuel price rises

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Petrol is now hitting more than $3 per litre in some regions.
+On Wednesday afternoon a litre of unleaded 91 in Christchurch ranged from $2.69 to $3.10.
+Petrol is hitting more than $3 per litre in many other regions, too, including Canterbury.

 Deputy Prime Minister Grant Robertson told First Up he did not see prices going to $4 per litre "but I don't think we've seen the end of petrol price rises".